MatMoore/notes/conference-notes/euroku-2021/README.md

 - Fast and memory efficient
 - High and low level interface

-# How to stop breaking other people's things - Lisa Karlin Curtis
+# How to stop breaking other people's things (Lisa Karlin Curtis)
+> Breaking changes are sad.
+We’ve all been there; someone else changes their API in a way you weren’t expecting, and now you have a live-ops incident you need to fix urgently to get your software working again.
+Of course, many of us are on the other side too: we build APIs that other people’s software relies on.

 It's easy to break other peoples stuff.